-P-H-O-E-N-I-X Petroleum Philippines, Inc. (the "Parent Company" or "Company", interchangeably) was incorporated in the Philippines on May 8, 2002 under its original name of "Oilink Mindanao Distribution, Inc." On 11 January 2004, the Company amended its Articles of Incorporation changing its name from Oilink Mindanao Distribution, Inc. to "Davao Oil Terminal Services Corp."
-On August 7, 2006, the Philippine Securities and Exchange Commission approved the Amended Articles of Incorporation of the Company changing its name from Davao Oil Terminal Services Corp. to "P-H-O-E-N-I-X Petroleum Philippines, Inc." The Company is 41.22% owned by P-H-O-E-N-I-X Petroleum Holdings, Inc. (PPHI), a company organized in the Philippines.
+P-H-O-E-N-I-X Petroleum Philippines, Inc. (the "Company" or "Company", interchangeably) was incorporated and organized under the laws of the Republic of the Philippines on May 8, 2002 under its original name of "Oilink Mindanao Distribution, Inc." On 11 January 2004, the Company amended its Articles of Incorporation changing its name from Oilink Mindanao Distribution, Inc. to "Davao Oil Terminal Services Corp."
+On August 7, 2006, the Philippine Securities and Exchange Commission (the "Commission") approved the Amended Articles of Incorporation of the Company changing its name from Davao Oil Terminal Services Corp. to "P-H-O-E-N-I-X Petroleum Philippines, Inc." The Company is 41.22% owned by P-H-O-E-N-I-X Petroleum Holdings, Inc. (PPHI), a company likewise incorporated and organized under the laws of the Republic of the Philippines.

-The Company is registered with the Board of Investments (BOI) effective November 16, 2005 as a New Industry Participant with New Investment in storage, marketing and distribution of petroleum products under Republic Act (RA) 8479 (Downstream Oil Industry Deregulation Act of 1998).
+The Company's storage tanks and facilities in Davao City were registered with the Board of Investments (BOI) effective November 16, 2005 as a New Industry Participant with New Investments in storage, marketing and distribution of petroleum products under Republic Act (RA) 8479 (Downstream Oil Industry Deregulation Act of 1998).
 Under its registration, the Company is required to observe certain general and specific terms and conditions stated in the provisions of the Omnibus Investment Code of 1987.
-Under its registration, the Company is also entitled to certain tax and non-tax incentives to include Income Tax Holiday (ITH) for five (5) years from November 16, 2005.
+The Company is also entitled to certain tax and non-tax incentives to include Income Tax Holiday (ITH) for five (5) years from its registration.

-The Company was also registered with the BOI on February 26, 2010 as New Industry Participant With New Investment in storage, marketing and distribution of petroleum products under RA 8479 (Downstream Oil Industry Deregulation Act) for its storage tanks in various locations.
+The Company was also registered with the BOI on February 26, 2010 as New Industry Participant With New Investments in storage, marketing and distribution of petroleum products under RA 8479 (Downstream Oil Industry Deregulation Act) for its storage tanks in various locations.
 Under its registration, the Company is required to observe certain general and specific terms and conditions stated in the provisions of the Omnibus Investments Code of 1987.

-Under its registration, the Company's transactions relating to the BOI registered investments, it is also entitled to certain tax and non-tax incentives.
-Details of the registrations are as follows:
+Like its previous registration, these storage tanks found in various locations are likewise entitled to tax and non-tax incentives, details of which are as follows:

-Location of Date of Income Tax Holiday Project Registration Period Expiry Calaca, Batangas February 26, 2010 5 years February 25, 2015 Davao Expansion May 14, 2010 5 years May 13, 2015 Zamboanga November 25, 2010 5 years November 24, 2015 Phividec (CDO) Depot May 10, 2012 5 years 09-May-2017 Bacolod Depot May 10, 2012 5 years 09-May-2017 to list in the Philippine Stock Exchange (PSE) after the enactment of the Republic Act (RA) 8479 in 1998.
-The aforementioned law encourages petroleum companies to be listed with the PSE.
+Location of Date of Income Tax Holiday Project Registration Period Expiry Calaca, Batangas February 26, 2010 5 years February 25, 2015 Davao Expansion May 14, 2010 5 years May 13, 2015 Zamboanga November 25, 2010 5 years November 24, 2015 Phividec (CDO) May 10, 2012 5 years 09-May-2017 Depot Bacolod Depot May 10, 2012 5 years 09-May-2017 encourages petroleum companies to be listed with the Exchange.

-On July 11, 2007, the Company went public, making available twenty-five per cent (25%) of its total outstanding shares to the public.
-The Company, thus, became the first petroleum company
+On July 11, 2007, the Company had its Initial Public Offering (IPO) with the Philippine Stock Exchange (the "Exchange"), making available twenty-five per cent (25%) of its total outstanding shares to the public.
+The Company, thus, became the first petroleum company to list in the Exchange after the enactment of the Republic Act (RA) 8479 in 1998.
+The aforementioned law